F5Networks/f5-azure-arm-templates/azure-arm-1nic/readme.md

 Introduction
 ------------

-This project implements an ARM Template to deploy a base example of F5 in a 1 nic deployment.
+This solution implements an ARM Template to deploy a base example of F5 in a cloud-focused single nic deployment.
+This is the standard "cloud" design where the Compute instance of
+F5 is running with a single interface, where both mgmt and dataplane traffic is processed.
+This is a traditional model in the cloud where the deployment is considered 1 armed.

 Documentation
 -------------